What Does a Health Coach Do?

 If you’ve been exploring the Institute for Integrative Nutrition, you may be asking yourself, “What does a Health Coach actually do?”
 Well, with an Integrative Nutrition Health Coach certificate, the opportunities are endless!

 Before we dive in, let’s start with the basics – what exactly IS a Health Coach?

-Health Coaches also emphasize health beyond the plate as they approach wellness through primary food.
-At the core of the Integrative Nutrition curriculum is the idea that there are areas of your life that impact your health just as much as the food you eat – your relationships, career, spirituality, and physical activity.
+Health Coaches also emphasize holistic health beyond the plate as they approach wellness through primary food.
+At the core of the Integrative Nutrition curriculum is the idea that there are areas of your life that impact your long-term health just as much as the food you eat – your relationships, career, spirituality, and physical activity.

 Integrative Nutrition Health Coaches are revolutionizing the healthcare system through the power of nutrition, primary food, active listening, high-mileage questions, goal setting, and other techniques unique to health coaching.
 While the average visit to the doctor only lasts eight minutes, the average health coaching session is 50 minutes twice a month – an in-depth conversation between Health Coaches and their clients.
 It’s evident that Health Coaches are filling a vital gap between patients and doctors.